cnherrera/cnherrera.github.io/bigdata.md

 ## Acknowledgments

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957189.
+The project is part of BATTERY 2030+, a large-scale European research initiative for inventing the sustainable batteries of the future.